ucla-data-archive/bash-shell-notes/bash-notes.md

 - `bash middle.sh pentane.pdb -20 -5`
 - to remember what you've done, and allow for other people to use: add comments to top of file

 ```bash
 #select lines from middle of a file
 #usage: middle.sh filename -end_line -num_lines
 ```

 - explain comments
+- how would we use the `for` loop?

 - what if we wanted to operate on many files? create new file: `sorted.sh`
 - `wc -l “$@” | sort -n`
+  - unix special parameters
 - `bash sorted.sh *.pdb ../creatures/*.dat`
 - add comment!
 - save last few lines of history to file to remember how to do work again later:

 - `history | tail -4 > redo-figure.sh`